 The Department of Chiropractic recognises merit and excellence in students through the award of scholarships and prizes.
 It works with various professional bodies to attract scholarships and prizes for its students.
 Individuals and organisations have generously donated funds for these awards.

 This scholarship consists of $10,000 payable over the final two years of the program.
 It is for students entering the fourth year of the Chiropractic Program.
-Closing date 30 April 2016.
+Closing date 30 April each year.

 CAA NSW Loans Scheme